Raymundo Vásquez Ruiz

 👋 Hi!

-I have performed different roles during my career, from Sysadmin to CTO, and mainly Software Engineer, across different industries such as education, delivery and healthcare.
+I have performed different roles during my career, from Sysadmin to CTO, and mainly Software Engineer.
 I have also experienced regulatory frameworks such as ISO27001 and ISO13485.

 I'm originally from Ixtepec, Oaxaca, México, currently living in Brussels, Belgium, and have a proven track record of turning caffeine into ideas, conversations and code everywhere I go.
 The more coffee, the merrier!